April 5, 2018

 Celebrating the contributions of patient partners to the Can-SOLVE CKD Network

-The award recognizes those who have demonstrated passion in working to address gaps in health care by improving relationships between health care providers, researchers, and patients.
-It is an acknowledgement of the central role that patient partners play in developing, testing, and implementing new practices and procedures for the care of persons living with kidney disease.
+The Barbara Ann LeGay Award recognizes those who have demonstrated passion in addressing gaps in health care by strengthening relationships between health care providers, researchers, and patients.
+It acknowledges the central role that patient partners play in developing, testing, and implementing new practices and procedures for the care of people living with kidney disease.

 What are the selection criteria for the award?

-- A patient partner currently involved in Can-SOLVE CKD Network
+• Is a patient partner currently involved in the Can-SOLVE CKD Network

-- Working to address the disconnect between patients and health care providers, promoting care team coordination
+• Works to address gaps in health care by promoting care team coordination

 Barb’s story